sloanemoore/bitty-baking-api/README.md

 2. In the root folder, run `npm install`.

-3. In the db.js file, replace the environment variable with your MySQL password.

-4. Run the MySQL commands in the database.sql file to create the MySQL database.
+3. Run the MySQL commands in the database.sql file to create the MySQL database.

-5. Run the command `npm start` to start your server.
+4. Run the command `MYSQL_PASSWORD="YOUR MYSQL PASSWORD" npm start` to start your server.

 - In your browser, navigate to http://localhost:5000/ You should see the greeting: “Welcome to the Bitty Baking API!”